mstksg/inCode/copy/entries/inside.md

 ### The big picture

 Again, the big picture is this: sometimes we get values inside contexts, or worlds.
-And yet, every single function in our program takes normal values, not values inside worlds.
-All the functions you have take `Int`, not `Maybe Int`.

-Instead of exiting your world (which might not even make sense, depending on the world) or writing a new function, you can now magically make any function work on your world.

-Functions `a -> world b` are important too; they are functions that *produce values inside your world*.
+But we have functions like `a -> world b` that *produce values inside your world*.

 Which normally would leave you "high and dry", because you can't, say, apply that same function twice.
-You either have to write a new `world a -> world b` version, pop your result out of the world before you can feed it back in.
-But now, you don't have to.
+You either have to write a new `world a -> world b` version or some other boilerplate.

 With Functor, we can make normal functions treat our world values like normal values; with Monad, we can do the same with functions that "bring us into"